coderabhay332/finacplus-task/README.md

 # Case Study – Approach Summary

 This document explains the approach and reasoning behind each deliverable in the Backend Intern case study.
+I would highly recommend to checkout the notion link for the better structure.

 ---